 Bucks transfer planning services are offered at all campuses and include individual transfer planning appointments, an extensive website, and transfer fairs.
-Professional Advisors/Transfer Specialists are available to assist Bucks students with decision-making for the transfer planning process.
-Call 215-968-8031 or e-mail transfer@bucks.edu for more information.
+Educational Planning Advisors/Transfer Specialists are available to assist Bucks students with decision-making for the transfer planning process.
+Call 215-968-8031.

-Complete Here . . .
+Begin Here . . .
 Go Anywhere

-Why complete your associate's degree at Bucks if your ultimate goal is a bachelor's degree?
+Why begin at Bucks if your goal is a bachelor's degree?

 Financing the cost of a four-year college degree is a major investment for most families.
-You can decrease the total cost of your education with one simple decision.
+You can decrease the cost of your education with one simple decision.
 Attend Bucks County Community College and take courses that will meet the requirements of the first two years of a bachelor's degree.
-Following graduation from Bucks, you can then transfer to any number of four-year colleges or universities and complete your bachelor's degree at a fraction of the cost.
+Then transfer your Bucks credits to the bachelor's degree program of your choice.